 These treatments can minimize pitted acne scars.
 However, preventing the scars is always preferable.

 Another treatment that can help is platelet rich plasma therapy (PRP), also called vampire facelift/facial.
-Here, platelet-rich plasma (fibroblasts, epidermal growth factors) is injected into acne scars subdermal with microneedling, giving excellent results.
+Here, platelet-rich plasma (fibroblastsi XA type of cell that contributes to the formation of connective tissues that help maintain the structural framework of the body. , epidermal growth factors) is injected into acne scars subdermal with microneedling, giving excellent results.

 In addition to topical treatments, oral supplements of collagen sachets also enhance the outcome of the treatments.